 Franz Welser-Most, Karl-Heinz Steffens, Manfred Honeck, Esa-Pekka Salonen, Marc Kissoczy, Pierre-Andre Valade and Lionel Bringuier.

-In 2015, Yulia has released her first Album “Novelettes” on Yartista, including the works by F. Chopin, F. Liszt, C. Debussy, S. Rachmaninow, and F. Poulenc.
+In 2015, Yulia released her first Album “Novelettes” on Yartista, including the works by F. Chopin, F. Liszt, C. Debussy, S. Rachmaninow, and F. Poulenc.

 In recent years she has formed a close relationship with Giraud Ensemble Chamber Orchestra.
 Recordings for Yartista include Piano Concerto by D. Schostakovich (Album “Primus”, 2017).